 If you rebuild a given specification, LabVIEW overwrites the existing files from the previous build that are part of the current build.

-You also can build an application programmatically from a build specification.
+You also can build an application programmatically from a build specification using the Build VI.

 |Note (Windows) You might run out of memory during the build process if you build a very large application.
 To reduce the risk of reaching the memory limit, you can enable LabVIEW to use up to 3 GB of virtual memory.
 For more information, refer to Extending Virtual Memory Usage for 32-bit Windows.|